 Apart from this, the land on the island is a thing of beauty in itself.
 With an occasional sighting of the goats that live here, you will find black sand beaches in every direction as far as your eye goes.
 Underwater, this black sand has helped in preparing, nurturing and maintaining the beauty of the corals, sponges, and sea anemones.
 Standing on the deck of the boat, as you will look at the amazing island, the experience is something that will erupt like a happy shower inside you.
 Here is a guide that will tell you all you need to know about this heavenly attraction of the Andamans.

 If you are planning a trip to Andaman and Nicobar Islands, don't worry we have for you covered.
-Travelling solo, with family & friends then here is the list of best holiday packages of Andaman Islands and if you are traveling with your loved ones, here is the list of best romantic honeymoon tours of Andaman Islands.
+Travelling solo, with family & friends then there are some best tour packages in andaman.

 How to Reach Barren Island